mralexjuarez/breathwork-workshop/index.md

 - Improved Breathing and Circulation

 #### Side Effects / Risks:
 This breathing technique should be generally safe.
-Any heart or lunch concerns should be consulted with your Doctor
+Any heart or lung concerns should be consulted with your Doctor

 #### Practice (Anuloma Viloma):
  1. Using your right hand, bend your index finger in.